 Table 2 summarises the results for all outcomes.

-SQOL (MANSA) was significantly higher in the DIALOG+ group at the three month follow-up (effect size: Cohen’s D=0.34) and as a trend at the six month follow-up (Cohen’s D=0.29).
-It was also significantly higher in the DIALOG+ group at the 12 month follow-up (Cohen’s D = 0.34), six months after the intervention had ended for all but six patients.
+Subjective quality of life (MANSA) was significantly higher in the DIALOG+ group at the three month follow-up (effect size: Cohen’s D=0.34) and as a trend at the six month follow-up (Cohen’s D=0.29).
+It was also significantly higher in the DIALOG+ group at the 12 month follow-up (Cohen’s D = 0.34), six months after the intervention had ended for the majority of participants (only six patients continued to receive DIALOG+ after the initial 6-month intervention period).

 Secondary outcomes